stfwi/engineers-decor/readme.md

 - *Clinker Bricks*: Slightly darker and more colorful version of the vanilla brick block.
 Eight position dependent texture variations are implemented to make the wall look more "alive".
+Slightly higher crafting yield than making vanilla bricks.
-Crafted 3x3 with a brick block in the centre and any combination of bricks and nether bricks around (actually, anything where the ore dictionary says it's a "brick ingot" - useful for bigger industrial buildings where clay is a rare resource).
+  The recipe also allows to craft clinkers from a combination of bricks and nether bricks (actually, anything where the ore dictionary says it's a "brick ingot" - useful for bigger industrial buildings where clay is a rare resource).
 Higher explosion resistance than the vanilla bricks.
-Also available as stairs and wall, crafted as usual.
+Also available as stairs and wall.
   There is a reverse recipe to get three clinker brick blocks back from stairs or walls.
-There are also *Stained Clinker Bricks* (crafted Dirt and Clinkers), which can be mixed in Clinker walls for more variations.
+There are also *Stained Clinker Bricks*, which can be mixed in Clinker walls for more variations.

 - *Slag Bricks*: Gray-brownish brick, also eight texture variations.
-Crafted 3x3 from slag in the centre and any kind of bricks ("brick ingot") around.
 Has a higher explosion resistance than bricks.
 Also available as stairs and wall, also with reverse recipes.